Capsicum baccatum: Etymology

 Some form of the word ají has been used since approximately 4600 BCE.
 It was first used in the protolanguage Otomanguean.
 It then spread along with the Capsicum fruit from Central and South America to other pepper-growing regions.
 Capsicum baccatum is still referred to as ají, while other peppers are referred to as "pepper" via the Spanish conquistadors noting the similarity in heat sensation to black pepper.

-The Latin binomial name is composed of Capsicum, from the Greek kapos, and Baccatum, meaning "berry-like."
+The binomial name is composed of Capsicum, from the Greek kapos, and Baccatum, meaning "berry-like."